isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-flea-eggs-look-like-on-a-dog/index.md

 ##  Details: What Do Flea Eggs Look Like on a Dog?

-[Fleas](https://pestpolicy.com/flea-eggs-vs-dandruff/) will definitely hurt your dogs as they'll bite and suck blood from your pet.
-Fleas bites might also prove life-threatening. - Despite that [flea](https://pestpolicy.com/how-long-do-flea-eggs-take-to-hatch/) eggs will be challenging to detect on your dog's fur, you must know how to identify and control these bugs.
+[Fleas](https://pestpolicy.com/flea-eggs-vs-dandruff/)will definitely hurt your dogs as they'll bite and suck blood from your pet.
+Fleas bites might also prove life-threatening. - Despite that [flea](https://pestpolicy.com/how-long-do-flea-eggs-take-to-hatch/)eggs will be challenging to detect on your dog's fur, you must know how to identify and control these bugs.

 - Proper and timely control of the flea eggs on or around your dog will helpdisrupt that elusive flea cycle- and thus you'll make the dog and other pets safe.